Accio/AMIDD/README.md

 ## Acknowledgement

-I have got great support to design and implement the course.
+I got great input and support from numerous colleagues to design and implement the course.
 Especially I would like to thank

-* Martin Ebeling and Fabian Birzele
+* Martin Ebeling, Fabian Birzele, and Iakov Davydov for the bioinformatics part.
-* Lisa Sach-Peltason
+* Lisa Sach-Peltason, Christian Kramer and Michael Reutlinger for the chemoinformatics and drug design part.
+* Arne Rufer, Ken Wang, Norman Mazer, Neil Parrot Jones for the modelling and pharmacology part.
+* Markus von Klien for the biomarker and clinical part.
+* Manfred Kansy and Matthias Nettokoven for chemistry.